-- OR Presenting documentation verifying your claim of US citizenship or lawful presence in the US.
+- OR Presenting documentation verifying your claim of US citizenship or lawful presence in the United States.

 For students claiming US citizenship, the institution ensures they have completed a Free Application for Federal Student Aid (FAFSA) OR requires them to provide a copy of one of the following documents: